weirdgiraffe/git-cleanup-branches/README.md

 When you're working on some project for a while the amount of git branches is getting up, so it's getting hard to understand which branches are still useful and which were already merged and deleted from the remote.
-This script try to address this problem by providing simple interactive experience to remove branches which were deleted at remote and those which were already merged.
+This script tries to address this problem by providing a simple, interactive experience to remove branches which were deleted at remote and those which were already merged.

 This simple script will delete local branches which are:

 - deleted in remote (remote name could be set via `--remote`, by default `origin`)
-- merget to the current branch
+- merged into the current branch

-Script is interactive and will ask before pruning the remote or deleting branches.
+The script is interactive and will ask before pruning the remote or deleting branches.

+**Note:** you need python3 to be installed to run this script

 Installation: